elbobo/aframe-multisrc-component/README.md

 An [A-frame](https://aframe.io) component that allows you to add separate image/video textures to different sides of standard a-frame shapes.

 ### Updates
 New in version 0.2 -> Want to only have an image on the front and top of your cube?
 Now you can.
-Target specific sides with textures declaratively
+Target specific sides with textures declaratively.

 Version 0.3 - Video playback bug fixed

 ![Multisrc component animated demo](https://raw.githubusercontent.com/elbobo/aframe-multisrc-component/master/multisrc_animateddemo.gif)